tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

   - Model improves during training on train data, but more and more overfits so will perform poorly on new data.
 We can split data to train, validate and test.
 Early stopping is looking at validation results and stops training when it is no longer improving or even gets worse (even training results are still improving) - basically stops before overfits.
   - Even we use validation set model can still overfit to validation (not just training).
 To prevent that K-fold Cross Validation is often used to improve on that (eg. split training set to fifths and round robin rotate to use one for validation and four for training)

+# Single-node vs. distributed solutions
+ML can be computationally intensive, so it would make sense to use distributed solution.
+There are two types of parallelism from multi-node perspective:
+- Embarassingly parallel - tasks do not neet to communicate during processing so job is divided and each task can be run on different node.
+Good example is movie rendering where you can go frame by frame or with hyperparameter tuning in ML.
+- Fine-grained paralellism - tasks need to communicate often.
+If very often this leads to creating solutions with ultra-low-speed networking (Infiniband to build HPC cluster).
+ML training might have some parts considered coarse-grained (eg. decision trees are calculated in parallel and then combined together), but especialy in Deep Learning they are fine-grained.

+- Sklearn, XGBoost, LightGBM, CatBoost are single-node solutions
+- MLLib (Spark ML) is distributed solution
+- Tensorflow, PyTorch, Keras are single-node solutions, but solutions to make them distributed are available (yet complex).

+**Horovod** is Databricks tool to provide parallelism to deep learning on Spark = can accelerate DL.

+**Hyperopt** is Databricks toold to provide hyperparameter tuning on Spark by running multiple single-node jobs across cluster = can accelerate hyperparameter tuning of single-node implementations, but is **not** making single DL job run in parallel manner.

 # Training
 First we need to declare model, in this example LiearRegression, where we need to specify features and label.